uniport/uniport-gateway/.docs/Configuration.md

 Required, String,
 ```

-TODO: Path the application is listen on
+Path the application is listen on (TODO Status: not implemented, default is `/`)

 ```
 requestSelector.urlPrefix